 In this scenario, you would probably be better off saving the premiums in an interest bearing account and leave that account to your beneficiaries, or if you don’t like them anymore, splurge on yourself.
 If you saved $9.95/monthly starting at age 30, earning 3% interest, by age 60 you would have approximately $6000 in cash in your account.
 By age 70 that amount would be approximately $9500. and by age 80 approximately $14,000.

 Obviously, you can buy increased coverage for increased premiums, but the math works the same.
 The younger you are, the healthier you are, the lower the premiums.
 Do the math calculations for yourself.
 Whatever quote you receive, multiply it out and see how much real benefit protection you receive for the dollars invested in premiums.

 None of us knows when we are going to die, and most don’t like to think about it or plan for it.
 But it will happen sometime.
-If you start planning early, then other types of insurance are much more affordable and provide substantially more coverage for the premium dollars.
+If you start planning early, then term insurance is much more affordable and provides substantially more coverage for the same or lower premium dollars.
 Don’t wait until the only option is guaranteed issue insurance.

 Contact us for a review of your financial situation and let us help you prepare for whatever contingencies may be in your future.
 Death is not the only obstacle to plan for.
 Accident, illness, incapacity, long term care, diminished functionality are all risks of living and aging.
 Proper planning can relieve future stress and hardship.